 We support external projects and research through assistance with custom data searches, data analysis and benchmarking, GIS (Geographic Information Systems), market and policy analysis, and training.

-Each year, BNIA hosts Data Day, an annual workshop that helps communities expand their capacity to use technology and data to advance their goals.
+Baltimore Data Day is an annual series of workshops that helps communities expand their capacity to use technology and data to advance their goals.
 Community leaders, nonprofit organizations, governmental entities and civic-minded “hackers” come together to see the latest trends in community-based data, technology and tools and learn how other groups are using data to support and advance constructive change.

 BNIA-JFI is supported by diverse groups committed to promoting, supporting, and helping people make better decisions using accurate, reliable, and accessible data and indicators to improve the quality of life in Baltimore City neighborhoods.